Oval Solitaire

 Luxury Custom Jeweler is built for couples who want direct guidance, private attention, and a custom engagement ring path that keeps the budget focused on the diamond, setting, craftsmanship, and the person wearing it.

-Serving couples across San Diego, La Jolla, Del Mar, Coronado, Rancho Santa Fe, North County, central neighborhoods, East County, and South Bay by private appointment.
+Serving couples across San Diego, La Jolla, Del Mar, Coronado, Rancho Santa Fe, North County, East County, and South Bay by private appointment.

 View location pagesPrivate by design